 Paper Birch - Tree Plantations, Wood Pellets, Birch Syrup and Biomass

-Fast growing Paper Birch Trees in tree plantations are grown for wood pellets, birch paper, syrup, biomass, canoe birch, class two veneer, plywood, firewood and lioleum underlay.
+Fast growing Paper Birch tree plantations are grown for wood pellets, birch paper, syrup, biomass, canoe birch, class two veneer, plywood, firewood and lioleum underlay.
 Paper Birch is known as the Canadian tree because of its natural range across the entire country.
 Paper Birch can be found growing in every province and territory.
 Paper Birch also grows in some northern parts of the United States as well.
 Paper Birch is also called “Canoe Birch” because Indigenous peoples made canoes from birch bark centuries ago.
-These birch bark canoes where so reliable, the first explores and fir traders used them as the primary mode of transportation.
-Paper Birch can reach heights of between 60 and 120 feet and a maximum trunk caliper of 2 feet.
+These birch bark canoes where so reliable, the first explorers and fir traders used them as the primary mode of waterway transportation.
+Paper Birch can reach heights of between 60 and 120 feet and 2 feet accross.
 The bark is naturally peeling and can be stripped from the tree in large sheets.
 Birch bark is a light brown color when the tree is young, gradually turning white after about 5 or 6 years.

 Paper Birch Wood